syncfusion-content/uwp-docs/uwp/DataGrid/Printing.md

 N> View sample in [GitHub](https://github.com/SyncfusionExamples/How-to-print-specific-pages-in-uwp-datagrid).

 N> Printing the specific pages in uwp datagrid support only for the uwp target build version as 17763 or above.
-For more information [click here](https://learn.microsoft.com/en-us/uwp/api/windows.graphics.printing.printpagerange?view=winrt-19041).
+For more information [Printing.PrintPageRange](https://learn.microsoft.com/en-us/uwp/api/windows.graphics.printing.printpagerange?view=winrt-19041).

 ### Disable print preview